Piour/cozy-bookmarks/README.md

 * tag helper
 * go back to the initial sorting (added time)
 * removing tutorial non used stuff
+* display in the app links to the used ressources

 # Changelog